-We offer a full range of upscale products and services through our online platform.
-We generated 78.7%, 89.7% and 94.1% of our total GMV through our online platform in 2015, 2016 and 2017, respectively.
+We offer a comprehensive range of upscale products and services through our online platform.
+We generated 89.7%, 94.1% and 96.0% of our total GMV through our online platform in 2016, 2017 and 2018, respectively.
 Integrating convenience, aesthetics and functionality, our online platform aims to actively drive consumer spending by featuring a strategically selected catalog of popular items.
 We focus on creating an enjoyable online shopping experience for our customers whereby their purchase decisions are guided by detailed product descriptions, multi-angle picture illustrations and educational fashion literature.
 Our online platform interface is fully integrated with our warehouse management system, or WMS, enabling us to track order and delivery status of each individual product on a real-time basis.